Skip to main content

 Materials and Techniques

-The Mokuhanga process involves several key components:
+The Mokuhanga process involves several key pieces of equipment:

 • Ink and Pigments: Water-based inks and natural pigments offer a wide spectrum of colours and allow for subtle gradations.
+For traditional black, artists may use a sumi ink stick rubbed on a grinding stone with water to create a deep, nuanced black ink.

 Artists apply ink to the woodblock’s surface and press the paper onto it, transferring the image.
 This process is repeated with different blocks for each colour, resulting in a multi-coloured print.